IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** operational issues can be quickly identified, diagnosed, and resolved.

 **Acceptance Criteria:**
-Given the deployed application,
+Given the application in production,
-When errors or significant events occur in the frontend or backend, Then logs are generated with relevant information (e.g., timestamps, error messages, request details).
+When an error occurs,
-And these logs are centralized and accessible for monitoring and analysis.
+Then it is logged as structured JSON (Backend) or reported (Frontend).
-And basic application health metrics (e.g., API response times, error rates) are collected and visualized.
+And `app/core/logging.py` configures the log format.

 **Prerequisites:** Story 1.4, Story 1.5
-**Technical Notes:** Use a logging library (e.g., `logging` in Python, `console` in JS) and integrate with a monitoring solution (e.g., Sentry, Prometheus/Grafana).
+**Technical Notes:** Use Python's `logging` module with a JSON formatter for backend.

 ### Story 5.4: Conduct Final End-to-End Testing